 (1 at-large.
-Meets every other Wednesday at 4pm in HH122 for an hour.)
-The Academic Technology Committee will make decisions on matters of computer service related to student access and availability within the university.
-This committee reports to the Academic Coordinating Commission.
+Meets bi-weekly.)
+Makes decisions on matters of computer service related to student access and availability within the university.University Committee.

-(2 at-large) The committee reviews the nominations for the Carl H. Simpson Bridging Award.
-This award is to benefit a WWU staff, faculty member, or student who has demonstrated a remarkable ability or innovative approach to bridging some aspect of academic or campus life, in this way bettering the Western community.
+(2 at-large.
+Meets to decide recipient.)
+Committee reviews nominations, this award is aimed to benefit a WWU staff, faculty member, or student who has demonstrated a remarkable ability or innovative approach to bridging some aspect of academic or campus life, in this way bettering the Western community.
+University Committee.

 (1 at-large.
-Meets twice a month for an hour.)
-The International Programs Advisory Committee works to evaluate and make recommendations concerning proposals from all Colleges of Western for courses and programs to be held outside the U.S. Advises the Director of International Programs and Studies.
+Meets 1-2 times per quarter.)
+Evaluates and makes recommendations concerning proposals from all Colleges of Western for courses and programs to be held outside the U.S. University Committee.

 (2 Students at-large.
 Meets winter and spring quarter.)
 This committee looks at the Institutionalized Master plan (IMP) and creates goals regarding parking and alternative transportation at WWU.
 It then makes recommendations regarding affirmation with Parking and Transportation components of the IMP and develops options for implementation phasing plans and pricing concepts.

 (1 at-large associated with the College of Humanities & Social Sciences.
-Meets to decide recipient spring quarter.)
-The committee reviews the nominations for the Ronald Kleinknecht Excellence in Teaching Award which is given to an outstanding instructor or visiting faculty member from the College of Humanities and Social Sciences.
+Meets to decide recipient spring quarter.)Awarded to an outstanding instructor or visiting faculty member from the College of Humanities and Social Sciences.
+University Committee.